Sources of Irreproducibility in Machine Learning: A Review: Observation Factors

 \section{Observation Factors}

-Observational factors are related to the observations that are made as part of the reproducibility experiment, which for most machine learning experiments are offline data from measurements and sensors, but also include online data and benchmark gyms used in reinforcement learning. \begin{description} \item \textbf{Dataset bias} The methods used to gather data (manual or automated) and the way data is captured (objects are often centered when photographed) bias datasets \cite{torralba_2011}.
+Observational factors are related to how data is generated, processed and augmented, but also to the properties of environments used for benchmarking, such as agent simulation environments.

+\textbf{Dataset bias} The methods used to gather data (manual or automated) and the way data is captured (objects are often centered when photographed) introduce biases in datasets \cite{torralba_2011}.
 Recth et al. \shortcite{recht_2019} show that algorithms generalize poorly even on datasets that are replicated using the same source populations, so the lack of access to data used in the original study could lead to differences in data distribution for reproducibility experiments \cite{pineau_2021}.
-In the social and environmental sciences, models might not generalize from one geographic area to another because of spatial dependence and heterogeneity \cite{goodchild_2021}.
+In the social and environmental sciences, models might not generalize from one geographic area to another because of spatial dependence and heterogeneity \cite{goodchild_2021} Dataset shifts is also an issue \cite{finlayson_2021}. \textit{Different datasets lead to different outcomes.}